NVIDIA/NeMo/scripts/checkpoint_averaging/README.md

 Overview
 --------
-The checkpoint averaging script is used to compute the average of multiple distributed checkpoints in a framework.
+The checkpoint averaging script is used to compute the average of multiple distributed checkpoints.
 This can be useful for improving model performance by combining multiple training states.

 When executed, the script processes checkpoints stored in a specified directory, averages their weights, and generates new checkpoint containing the averaged weights.